eunicezctan/recordIndexer/readme.md

 #Census records indexer using Java

-A useful application where user can download and index images of census record from a Java server.
+A useful application where user can download and index  census images from a Java server.
 Front end was coded using Swing,

 ## Installation